kintohub/kintohub-docs/docs/token-session.md

 > Note: All the session data being send back as headers are going to be intercepted by KintoHub to update the session and the client will not receive them (in the above example if you debug that request you will not find `<microservice>-field` in the headers)

-3. To read from the session have proper apidoc as below.
+## Get Session Data

+To use KintoHub's documentation to read session data, do the following in apidoc.

+1. To get session data you use `@apiHeader (Session)` because they are going to be injected in the headers.

 ```
 @apiHeader (Session) {type} <microservice>-field description
 ```

-> Note: Add read data from a session you use `@apiHeader (Session)` because they are going to be injected in the headers.

-4. In that request, you can read the data from the headers
+2. In that request, you can read the data from the headers

 ```javascript
 request.headers["<microservice>-field"];
 ```

-###  Optional read for Kinto Session Data
+###  Optional read for Kinto Session

 If you write the following in your documentation.
 ```